Get,

 Having chia seeds in small quantities is safe.
 However, general precautions need to be followed.

 • Allergy: Chia seeds protein may cause allergy.
-People who are allergic to mustard seeds and sesame should avoid chia seeds.5
+People who are allergic to mustard seeds and sesame should avoid chia seeds.

-• Stomach-related problems: Avoid chia seeds if you have stomach-related issues.5
+• Stomach-related problems: Avoid chia seeds if you have stomach-related issues.

-• Pregnancy and breast-feeding: There is not enough data on the safe usage of chia seeds during pregnancy and breastfeeding.
-Therefore, avoid taking chia seeds during pregnancy and breastfeeding, or consult your doctor if you can take chia seeds during these times.
+• Pregnancy and breastfeeding: There is not enough data on the safe use of chia seeds during pregnancy and breastfeeding.
+Therefore, avoid them during these times or consult your doctor if you can.

 Interactions With Other Drugs:

 • Antiplatelets and anticoagulants (medicines that prevent blood clots): Chia seeds might interact with antiplatelet and anticoagulant drugs.
-Chia seeds contain a high amount of omega-3 fatty acids, might which increase the risk of bleeding.
-So take caution when taking chia seeds with medicines, foods, or supplements having anticoagulant or antiplatelet effects.5
+Chia seeds contain high omega-3 fatty acids, which might increase the risk of bleeding.
+So, take caution when taking chia seeds with medicines, foods, or supplements having anticoagulant or antiplatelet effects.

-• Antioxidants: Chia seeds may known to show antioxidant activity.
-Therefore, chia seeds might have competing or additive effects when combined with antioxidants like vitamins A, C, and E.5
+• Antioxidants: Chia seeds may be known to show antioxidant activity.
+Therefore, chia seeds might have competing or additive effects when combined with antioxidants like vitamins A, C, and E.

-• Omega-3 fatty acids: Chia seeds contain a high amount of omega-3 fatty acids.
+• Omega-3 fatty acids: Chia seeds contain many omega-3 fatty acids.
 It is known that high levels of omega-3 fatty acids may increase the risk of bleeding.
-Therefore, it is advised to avoid taking chia seeds with foods or supplements rich in omega-3 fatty acids.5
+Therefore, avoiding chia seeds with foods or supplements rich in omega-3 fatty acids is advised.

 Frequently Asked Questions (FAQs):